-Smoking ban reduced maternal smoking and preterm birth riskMay 10th, 2012 in Health /
+Smoking ban reduced maternal smoking and preterm birth riskMay 10, 2012 in Medicine & Health / Health

 A citywide ban on public smoking in Colorado led to significant decreases in maternal smoking and preterm births, providing the first evidence in the U.S. that such interventions can impact maternal and fetal health, according to an article in Journal of Women's Health, a peer-reviewed publication from Mary Ann Liebert, Inc., publishers.
 The article is available free on the Journal of Women's Health website.